jgarber623/sketchnotes.sixtwothree.org/_posts/2013-10-12-responsive-web-design-killed-my-process.md

 - The fixed width consensual hallucination has really constricted us.
 - The linear workflow held together for quite a while.
 Then responsive web design came along.

-> Responsive web design is about a whole lot more than layout
+> Responsive web design is about a whole lot more than layout.

 ## "1 Deliverable" Workflow